PE & Sports Funding

 - Monitor club registers to ensure take up is high.
 Monitor pupil premium and SEND group’s access to sport clubs.

-- One of the ELSAs is going to start up a social skills group next year that will involve activity at lunch time to support children with social skills and learning to play together.
+- Continue with lunch time social skills group to support children with social skills and learning to play together.

 - Further development of the outside play including additional apparatus